PrivacyLx/website/content/post/Compartmentalization.en.md

 At this point I believe that there needs to be a multi-step approach in order to combat accidental outing, as well as the tracking that enables it.
 First, we need to study the avenues through which accidental outing occurs.
-While identify this, we must also have active conversations with politicians in order to convince them of the dangers that this tracking has, especially for oppressed minorities, and especially with the rise of fascism in Europe and the
+While we identify this, we must also have active conversations with politicians in order to convince them of the dangers that this tracking has, especially for oppressed minorities, and especially with the rise of fascism in Europe and the